Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Tip #1: Keep a guide to the English-speaking hospitals ready

 Medical emergencies can come suddenly, and one needs to be prepared for such unexpected times.
-It’s quite important to have a guide and list of Tokyo’s English-speaking hospitals and clinics such as this ready.
+It’s quite important to have a guide and list of Tokyo’s English-speaking hospitals and clinics ready.

 As with all EJable guides to help the international community in Japan, we will also keep updating this guide to help foreigners and expats find English-speaking doctors and facilities in Tokyo.
 Therefore, it is a good idea to bookmark this article so you can easily find it when you need it.